 Of the three laptops tested, only the GE75 with an RTX 2080 is able to stay above 60 fps at 1080p ultra, though the other laptops do manage to be playable and break 60 fps at 1080p high.
 With 120Hz and 144Hz display (non-G-Sync), however, you'll have to live with tearing (vsync off) or lower framerates (vsync on).

 In general, Borderlands 3 is good to go, at least in terms of performance at modest settings.
 Even when the screen is a bloodied tapestry of explosions and shattering scenery, this isn't the type of game that will make your PC melt like a baddie copping a faceful of corrosive buckshot.
-Unless you want 4K at ultra or even badass quality, in which case you'll need to wait for next year's hardware.
-Whether the game is actually good and worth playing ... that's a different topic.
+Unless you want 4K at ultra or even badass quality, in which case you'll need to wait for next year's hardware, or some driver and game updates that address performance.
+Whether the game is actually good enough and worth playing several months from now ... that's a different topic.